“Being Agile” is like “being in love”. No guarantee that it means the same thing to any two teams.

 Figure 3 Burn down chart with Twproject

 If one does decide to use management software to manage agile procedures, one should be careful not to take simplistic decisions.

 Consider for example backlog: collecting a backlog is the most basic step; how do you collect the backlog?
 It may be say a shared Google document; so from the PM software point of view, your backlog is a non structured document that the software does not manage.
-It may be a set of separate entities, say issues?
-It may be made of tasks with detailed descriptions and work estimations; and so on.
+It may be a set of separate entities, say ToDos?
+It may be made of projects with detailed descriptions and work estimations; and so on.

 In many examples of teaching Scrum we see cards sticking on boards, and some software just use that idea for the user interface.
 People seem simply to be missing the fact that a development project may simply have like 800 “cards”.
 How the heck am I gonna stick those on a board???
 It can’t work.
 You need something more flexible and powerful than a concrete or digital board.
 Only in some cases a board can be used – and now Twproject has the Kanban board to do just that – see 4.5 Bulk management, 4.6 Organize – Kanban – Planner.

 Stand-up meetings: why is backlogging the subject of management-by-software and meetings aren’t?
 This is a typical and mistaken hacker’s perspective, because some people focus their management more on their agenda than on their to-do list, if they have such a thing.
 And you will have projects with both kinds of people (and many more).